celadari/json-logic-scala/docs/_posts/serializer-define-custom-type.md

 A `Serializer` parses a json following the Json-Logic-Typed format and to every found Type relies on its associated `Marshaller`.

-Association between Type and `Marshaller` is provided in `SerializerConf` object.
+The association between Type and `Marshaller` is provided in the `SerializerConf` object.